 On a side note, let me point out that I generally expected to have elevated ALT’s in my patients with hepatic steatosis.
 However, it turns out that the vast majority of my patients with a fatty liver have normal liver enzymes.

-Here is the calculator that can be used with patients at risk: Fatty Liver Index risk calculator, from the Liver Research Center, in Italy (The Fatty Liver Index: a simple and accurate predictor of hepatic steatosis in the general population)
+Here is the calculator that can be used with patients at risk: Fatty Liver Index risk calculator, from the Liver Research Center, in Italy.1

 You can download the Excel worksheet and enter your patients’ data, and it will automatically calculate a score for you.
 This index is based on the following parameters: